bosley/sxs/THEORY.md

     - akin to machine instructions, though more complex in form
     - intended to be expanded and used as the backend for a higher level, more sane language set

+5) Session + Entity
+    - persistent permission holder (entity) linked to ephemeral runtime context (session)
+    - entities define what scopes and topics can be accessed
+    - sessions enforce permissions and provide isolated KV + event access
+    - ties together the prefix isolation and event system with actual access control

 # Core concepts

 ## KV Store